Imperial College London

 Aims

-The course aims to enable students to evaluate the dynamic response requirements of a proposed machine design and to produce workable proposals for its safe and effective operation.
-It will build on the second year Mechatronics and Solid Mechanics courses, introducing a greater range of examples where the dynamic response of a machine must be controlled and making the link between vibration and fatigue failure.
+This module aims to enable students to evaluate the dynamic response requirements of a proposed machine design and to produce workable proposals for its safe and effective operation.
+It will build on the second year Mechatronics and Solid Mechanics modules, introducing a greater range of examples where the dynamic response of a machine must be controlled and making the link between vibration and fatigue failure.
 This will involve some new subject matter in the vibration of continuous systems, rotor dynamics, signal processing and control analysis.
-A key aspect of the course is to demonstrate practical vibration measurements and to compare them to solutions of an idealised system in MATLAB.
+A key aspect of the module is to demonstrate practical vibration measurements and to compare them to solutions of an idealised system in MATLAB.
 They will also deal with realistic problems involving the assessment of the fatigue life of structures subject to vibration and static loading.
+This is a level 6 version of the enhanced level 7 MDV module and students cannot take both for credit towards their final degree.

 Role